Skip to main content

 • Not tested through written exams

-Student assessment is specific to each subject.
-It is the exclusive responsibility of the instructor who teaches it.
+Student assessment is specific to each subject and is the exclusive responsibility of the instructor.
+Assessment procedure

 The teaching of subjects includes two teaching periods called terms.